 As the story goes, Alice was a young woman from a wealthy family who fell in love with a man from a lower class.
 The couple was engaged in secret.
 When the Flagg family learned of the engagement, Alice was forbidden from marrying her true love and was sent away to boarding school.

 Ever since Alice’s ghost is said to haunt the banks of the marsh desperately searching for her missing ring.
-Visitors to her grave marker at All Saint’s Episcopal Church in Pawleys Island leave rings and coins for her.
+Visitors to her grave marker at All Saint’s Episcopal Church in Pawleys Island leave rings and coins to honor the dearly departed debutant.
 Legend has it that if a person circles the grave 13 times and lies on top of it, Alice’s ghost will visit them.

 Of course, not all of the Grand Strand’s legends are tales of tragedy.
 In fact, another of Murrells Inlets’ ghostly inhabitants is said to have died with a smile on his face and a belly full of rum.